zkonduit/ezkl/README.md

 ### GPU Acceleration

-if you have access to NVIDIA GPUs, you can enable acceleration by setting the following environment variable:
+If you have access to NVIDIA GPUs, you can enable acceleration by building with the feature `icicle` and setting the following environment variable:

 ```sh
 export ENABLE_ICICLE_GPU=true